Born: March 11, 1962

 The following year, Stormy had her fourth foal, a beautiful chestnut filly named Rainy.
 Rainy was her first foal not born on Beebe Ranch.
 In 1973 Stormy gave birth to her fifth foal, a pinto filly named Misty II, but oddly enough did not take to her.
 She refused to have anything to do with her newest foal.
 Perhaps the strain of having several foals in a row proved too much for the mare.
 However, Stormy's daughter Windy was willing to let Misty II nurse alongside her colt Cyclone.
 Misty II soon flourished into a remarkable pony.
 Rainy and Misty II were both sired by an Arabian stallion named Al-Marah Sunny Jim.
 Stormy's last foal, Foggy Mist, was born in 1978 and was sired by a stallion named Mugwah.

 Stormy was the subject of many different forms of art and media.
 Along with her own story by Marguerite Henry, Stormy was featured in several other books such as A Pony Promise by Lois Szymanski and Windy of Chincoteague by Ronald Keiper, as well as being mentioned in others.
+Photos of her as a young mare appared in Wild Ponies of Chincoteague by Joseph Spies.
 She has been featured in paintings by Chincoteague artists such as Nancy Hogan Armour.
 Breyer Animal Creations created a model in her likeness in 1977, which is Breyer's second longest running model.

 Stormy remained on the Chincoteague Miniature Pony Farm for most of her life.
 She spent time with most of her offspring out in the pasture and also performed at the pony shows held at the Pony Farm.
 When the Pony Farm came to near the point to closing, Stormy was taken to Mike Pryor's farm in Waynesboro, Pennsylvania.
 There she visited various schools and fairs, and also spent time out in the field with her eldest daughter Windy.
 Stormy developed a tumor on her udder in the early part of 1993 and had surgery done at New Bolton.
 She recovered and was able to make her last Pony Penning appearance that summer.
 Stormy passed away in Pennsylvania, far from her Chincoteague home, on November 24th, 1993 at 7:45 am.